 It may be worthwhile speaking to a financial expert to get a comprehensive overview of your accounts and to be sure you can afford your new payroll obligations.
 We would also recommend investing in accounting software.
 This will provide a low-budget way to track your income, costs, and cash-flow.

 At GWA, we have a dedicated team able to deal efficiently with your entire payroll, employment and HR issues.
-So, if you would like to discuss these latest changes or ensure your salaries are processed correctly, please get in touch.
+If you would like to discuss these latest changes or ensure your salaries are processed correctly, please get in touch.
 We’re here to help.